imsatyasaiteja/Attendance-Management-System/README.md

 ## Requirements

-OpenCV library for facial recognition.
+- OpenCV library for facial recognition.

-Qt for GUI design and development.
+- Qt for GUI design and development.

 ## Features

-Ability to add new faces to the database for recognition.
+- Ability to add new faces to the database for recognition.

-Automatic recognition of registered faces.
+- Automatic recognition of registered faces.

-GUI for easy attendance marking and management.
+- GUI for easy attendance marking and management.

-Records attendance in a text file for later analysis.
+- Records attendance in a text file for later analysis.

 ## Windows

-- Install OpenCV, OpenCV contrib and QT on your system
+- Install OpenCV, OpenCV contrib and QT on your system.

 - Clone or download this repository to your local system.

 - Open the project in Qt, modify the necessary paths, and build the project.

 - Run the executable file to start the program.

 ## Linux

 - [QT installation](https://web.stanford.edu/dept/cs_edu/resources/qt/install-linux)

 - [OpenCV and OpenCV Contrib installation](https://www.skynats.com/blog/installing-opencv-on-ubuntu-20-04/#)

-- Clone or download this repository to your local system
+- Clone or download this repository to your local system.

-- Open the project in Qt, modify the necessary paths and build the project
+- Open the project in Qt, modify the necessary paths and build the project.

-- Run the executable file to start the program
+- Run the executable file to start the program.

 ## Usage